Xe/site/blog/minicompiler-lexing-2020-10-29.markdown

 Which looks a _lot_ better.

+[You can use the `use` statement just about anywhere in your program.
+However to keep things flowing nicer, the `use` statement is right next to where it is needed in these examples.](conversation://Mara/hacker)

 Now we can get into the fun that is parsing numbers.
 When he wrote MiniCompiler, Terry Davis used an approach that is something like this (spacing added for readability):